 Tx field displays text messages sent as commands to the robot.
-Clicking on this field will cause the robot to send its PID values, and the controllers sliders will be updates accordingly.
+Clicking on this field will cause the robot to send its PID values and the controller form sliders will be updates accordingly.

-When you launch the app, it will try to connect to the NANO in the wireless transceiver.
+When you launch the app it will try to connect to the WEMOS in the wireless transceiver.
 If it is successful the COM port number should appear in the COM field in black text.
 If unsuccessful the COM field will display -NA- in red, and the app can't function.

 A left mouse click on this field at any time will tell the app to reconnect to an available COM port.
 A right mouse click on the field will tell the app to disconnect; which is useful if you want to briefly connect to your robot using the Arduino IDE to upload code.
 The bottom field on the form displays help information about any area of the form that is under the mouse pointer.
 So move the mouse around and see what it displays.

-Note that if you move the sliders too quickly you can corrupt the data sent to the robot, causing strange effects, so move them slowly.

-Click on the Tx field to request the robots actual gain values and update the apps sliders to match.
+Note that if you move the sliders too quickly you can corrupt the data sent to the robot, causing strange effects.
+Click on the Tx field to get the robots actual values and update the sliders to match.